 If you’re looking for the best fall foliage destinations in PA, you’re in the right place!

-While we’re blessed with literally THOUSANDS of great “leaf peeping” locations in the Keystone State, in this article I’ll share with you 60 of the best fall foliage destinations from across Pennsylvania.
+While we’re blessed with literally THOUSANDS of great “leaf peeping” locations in the Keystone State, in this article I’ll share with you 76 of the best fall foliage destinations from across Pennsylvania, as curated from my own adventures.

 When are the Best Fall Foliage Weeks in Pennsylvania?

-The best weeks to view fall foliage in Pennsylvania varies by year and by region, but based on PA DCNR historical data from the past six years (available on the DCNR website), here are the times you’re most likely to encounter peak fall foliage conditions across the Keystone State in 2023.
+The best weeks to view fall foliage in Pennsylvania varies by year and by region, but based on PA DCNR historical data from the past several years (available on the DCNR website), here are the times you’re most likely to encounter peak fall foliage conditions across the Keystone State in 2024.

 Where Are the Best Places to View Fall Foliage in Pennsylvania?